JhonnyJason/generate-nginx-config-for-thingies-sources/ressources/README.md

 The toolset for the machine thingy requires such a tool.

 # What?
-generate-nginx-config-for-thingies - which generates the appropriate nginx configuration files which will then later reside in /etc/nginx/sites-enabled directory.
+generate-nginx-config-for-thingies - cli taking a config file from a machine-thingy then generating the appropriate nginx server configuration files for each thingy.

-Made for the machine thingy toolset to have the appropriate nginx configuration files available.
+Considers a potential port to the outside, DNS names, proxy_pass to service-thingies either as unix socket or tcp socket.

 # How?
 Requirements